Pratik-on-Git/Backend-Notes/NodeJS.md

 | **Example**    | Node.js, JVM, Python Interpreter    | Express.js, React, Angular, Django                 |
 | **Analogy**    | Vehicle Engine| Vehicle Chassis/Body|

+### Applications of NodeJS
+* Server Side Applications
+* Desktop Applications.
+* Can build a Library

 ### **Installing Node.js**
 - Download from [https://nodejs.org](https://nodejs.org)
 - Choose:
   - **LTS (Long Term Support)**: Stable version recommended for most users.
   - **Current**: Latest features but less stable.

+### 🌟 I/O - Input Output Operations
+One of the most expensive operation that happens to our computer system.

+#### Implementations of I/O can be of 2 types:
+1. Blocking
+2. Non-Blocking

 ### **Running JavaScript Files with Node**
 - Use the terminal/command prompt: